DiegoFraR/swe3313Project/Project Plan/Team Resumes /Matthew's Resume.md

 ##### Etowah High School
 ###### August 2018 - May 2022
 ###### GPA: 4.3
-* Graduated in top 10% of class of 500+
+* Graduated in top 10% of class of 500+ students
 * Graduated with the Lamp of Knowledge Award
 * Recieved AutoCAD Proficiency Certificate - 2021